Skip to main content

 Jail & Inmate Records

-The Utah County Jail in Spanish Fork serves as the primary detention facility for the entire county.
+The Utah County Jail in Spanish Fork is the primary detention facility for the entire county.
 Anyone arrested locally goes through the booking process there, which includes fingerprinting and photographing.
 Families and attorneys can check on inmates through the jail's online inmate lookup tool.
 Visitation is permitted but requires advance scheduling and strict adherence to facility rules.
 Those posting bail can do so through the jail's administrative office, which follows Utah's established bail guidelines.

 Arrest Records